nnivxix/learning-dart/README.md

 ### An anonymous function

 An anonymous function is a function that doesn’t have a name.
+See the [example](./anonymous_function.dart).

+### Arrow function

+If a `function` body has only one line, you can use an arrow function with the following syntax to make it more compact.
+Use arrow functions for the functions with one line to make the code more concise.
+See the [example](./arrow_function.dart).